hasura/graphql-engine/docs/graphql/manual/auth/authentication/webhook.rst

 .. note::

-  During local development with the webhook on localhost, ensure that the Hasura Docker container can reach the webhook on the host.
+  If you are running Hasura using Docker, ensure that the Hasura Docker container can reach the webhook.
   See :ref:`this page <docker_networking>` for Docker networking.

 Spec for the webhook